lx2gh/Udacity_Project2/README.md

 ## Project Plan

-The project spreadsheet can be found under [/plan/spreadsheet.xlsx](/plan/spreadsheet.xlsx) and here is a link to the [Trello Board](https://trello.com/b/yWGD7Lut/mlmicroservice)
+The project spreadsheet can be found under [/plan/spreadsheet.xlsx](/plan/spreadsheet.xlsx) (you have to download it, as github doesn't feature xlsx preview) and here is a link to the [Trello Board](https://trello.com/b/yWGD7Lut/mlmicroservice)

 ## Instructions